 A new interpretation of the classic square diamond: 64 facets to enhance the natural colour of the diamond.
 This time he is working with unusual and gorgeous champagne, mink and even coffee coloured natural diamonds.
 There are only a handful of real jewellers in belgium who create and manufacture themselves and who can execute individual designs for their customers.
 There are only a few jewellers that have developed an own style in the most minute details.

-There is only one who has one the De Beers award for jewellery and you will find him in a small shop in the heart of the medieval city of Bruges in Belgium : Peter Quijo Design Jewels.
+There is only one who has won the De Beers award for jewellery and you will find him in a small shop in the heart of the medieval city of Bruges in Belgium : Peter Quijo Design Jewels.